 This fascinating read provides a deep dive into automating various parts of your financial decisions, including bill payments, savings, and more using easy-to-follow strategies.
 David Bach teaches teens the fundamentals of positive financial decision-making with a focus on long-term growth.
 (HT: Sara Bernier, Born For Pets)

 Learn what you should ask yourself before spending any money, revisit some old money rules that are actually good habits, see simple rules for managing student debt.
 Learn how to talk about money with friends, dates, and parents all in this book.

 Instead, Sethi advocates for “conscious spending” in that you decide how you want to spend your money and frame your budget around that, rather than depriving yourself of any enjoyment at all.
-His approach strikes a great balance of growing your wealth while also doing what you like in the process – within reason.

 This book will make sure teens and young adults really start to think about how they want their financial future to look and what to do to get there.
 As they start to approach an age where temptations like credit cards suddenly become available, following a plan like Sethi’s and keeping in mind the idea of using their money intentionally will give them a great foundation for starting their adult lives on the right financial track.